 ONEIDA INDIAN NATION V. ONEIDA COUNTY (2ND CIR.
+NOS.
+07-2430-CV(L); 07-2548-CV(XAP); 07-

-Nos.
-07-2430-cV(L); 07-2548-cV(XAP); 07-2550-cV(XAP) - On December 16, 2010, the United States Court of Appeals for the Second Circuit denied the petition for rehearing/rehearing en banc filed by the United States and the tribes.
+2550-CV(XAP) - On December 16, 2010, the United States Court of Appeals for the Second Circuit denied the petition for rehearing/rehearing en banc filed by the United States and the tribes.
 The Second Circuit, in a split decision (2-1), had affirmed the district court's dismissal of the possessory land claims (e.g. trespass damages) filed by the Oneida tribes and the United States based on the equitable considerations (i.e. "indisputably disruptive" nature of the claims) discussed in Cayuga Indian Nation v.
 Pataki and the Supreme Court's opinion in City of Sherrill v.
 Oneida Indian Nation.
 The Second Circuit reversed the district court and held that the Oneida tribes are also barred from pursuing their non-possessory claims for fair compensation based on the State's payment to the Oneidas of far less than the true value of the land.
-Judge Gershon, in dissent, finds that the tribes and the United States are not foreclosed from pursuing their non-possessory claims.
-In particular, the United States should be allowed to pursue its claim against the State for violation of the Non-intercourse Act based on the State's failure to pay a fair price for the tribes' lands.
-At present, any petition for writ of certiorari will be due on March 16, 2011.
+Judge Gershon, in dissent, finds that the tribes and the United States should be allowed to pursue its claim against the State for violation of the Non-intercourse Act based on the State's failure to pay a fair price for the tribes' lands.
+At present, any petition for writ of certiorari will be due on April 15, 2011.